ChainAgnostic/CAIPs/CAIPs/caip-3.md

 ---
 caip: 3
-title: Blockchain Reference for Ethereum
+title: Blockchain Reference for the EIP155 Namespace
 author: Simon Warta (@webmaster128), ligi <ligi@ligi.de>, Pedro Gomes (@pedrouid)
 discussions-to: https://github.com/ChainAgnostic/CAIPs/issues/3, https://github.com/ChainAgnostic/CAIPs/pull/1
 status: Draft
 type: Standard
 created: 2019-12-05
-updated: 2019-12-12
+updated: 2020-01-16
 requires: 2
 ---

 ## Simple Summary

-This document is about the details of the Ethereum namespace and reference for CAIP-2.
+This document is about the details of the EIP155 namespace and reference for CAIP-2.

 ## Abstract

 In CAIP-2 a general blockchain identification scheme is defined.
-This is the implementation of CAIP-2 for Ethereum.
+This is the implementation of CAIP-2 for EIP155 (Ethereum).

 ## Motivation